tezos-commons/baseDAO/docs/specification.md

 This role is "local" to a particular address.
 Each address can have any number of operators and be an operator of any number of addresses.

-## Stages
+## Period, Stages and Cycles

-The contract constantly cycles between two stages, a proposing stage and a voting stage.
+The contract constantly cycles between two `stage`s, a proposing `stage` and a voting `stage`.
-Both have the same same length, `voting_period` and alternate between each other, starting from "voting" for period number `0`.
-A proposal/voting period pair is called a cycle.
+Both have the same same length, called `period`, and alternate between each other, starting from "voting" for `stage` number `0`.
+A proposing and voting couple of `stage`s is called a `cycle`.

-The voting period is specified for the whole smart contract and never changes.
+The `period` is specified for the whole smart contract and never changes.

-Tokens can be frozen in any period, but they can only be used for voting, proposing and unfreezing starting from the following one and onwards.
+Tokens can be frozen in any `stage`, but they can only be used for voting, proposing and unfreezing starting from the one following and onwards.

-For this reason the contract starts from a `voting` stage, because even tho there are no proposals to vote on yet, this allows token to be frozen in it and be usable in the first `proposing` stage, number `1`.
+For this reason the contract starts from a voting `stage`, because even tho there are no proposals to vote on yet, this allows token to be frozen in it and be usable in the first proposing `stage`, number `1`.

 For freezing, the address should have corresponding amount of tokens of proper token type (token_id of storage.governance_token.token_id) in the governance